phase2/generator-gadget/README.md

 ## Options

-* `--use-master`: Will make a point of leveraging the master version of grunt-drupal-tasks.
+* `--use-master`: Will make a point of leveraging the master version of Grunt Drupal Tasks.
 * `--skip-install`: Will skip running `npm install` at the end of the generation process.
 * `--skip-readme`: Will not generate a README.md.
 (Useful when you've already hand-crafted the perfect project introduction!)